How We Anal Play with Joey Lee & Mav

 Clean Up

-Clean up doesn’t have to be awkward, and I can assure you, your partner is not “grossed out” by whatever happens after the incredible anal sex you just had together.
+Clean up doesn’t have to be awkward, and I can assure you, your partner is not “grossed out” by whatever happens after the incredible anal play you just had together.

 Cleaning up and aftercare can switch positions here, clean up first, aftercare second, or the other way around.
 Or you can combine them!
 Letting your partner help you clean up and take care of you can be a great bonding experience.

-Experiencing safe, pain-free, and fun anal sex adventures with your partner can be such a pleasurable and meaningful experience if you take your time and do what feels best for you.
+Experiencing safe, pain-free, and fun anal play adventures with your partner can be such a pleasurable and meaningful experience if you take your time and do what feels best for you.